It is with heavy hearts that the loving family of Richard Betz announces his passing at age 64, on Monday, March 16, 2020.

 The health and safety of our families and guests is our top priority.

-To send flowers to the family or plant a tree in memory of Richard Betz, please visit our floral store.
+To plant a tree in memory of Richard Betz, please visit our tribute store.